-(5) On December 26, 2013, NCM LLC sold its Fathom Events business to a newly formed limited liability company (AC JV, LLC) owned 32% by each of the founding members and 4% by NCM LLC.
+(6) On December 26, 2013, NCM LLC sold its Fathom Events business to a newly formed limited liability company (AC JV, LLC) owned 32% by each of the founding members and 4% by NCM LLC.
 In consideration for the sale, NCM LLC received a total of \$25.0 million in promissory notes from its founding members (one-third or approximately \$8.3 million from each founding member).
 The notes bear interest at a fixed rate of 5.0% per annum, compounded annually.
 Interest and principal payments are due annually in six equal installments commencing on the first anniversary of the closing.

-As of Included in the Condensed Consolidated Balance Sheets: June 30, 2016 December 31, 2015 Current portion of notes receivable - founding members (1) 4.2 4.2 Long-term portion of notes receivable - founding members (1) 12.5 12.5 Interest receivable on notes receivable (included in other current assets) (1) 0.4 - Common unit adjustments and integration payments, net of amortization (included in intangible assets) (2) 544.0 535.9 Current payable to founding members under tax receivable agreement (3) 13.7 26.2 Long-term payable to founding members under tax receivable agreement (3) 143.6 140.3
+As of Included in the Condensed Balance Sheets: June 30, 2016 December 31, 2015 Current portion of notes receivable - founding members (1) 4.2 4.2 Long-term portion of notes receivable - founding members (1) 12.5 12.5 Interest receivable on notes receivable (included in other current assets) (1) 0.4 - Prepaid administrative fees to managing member (2) 0.7 0.7 Common unit adjustments and integration payments, net of amortization (included in intangible assets) (3) 544.0 535.9